fasouto/django-starter-template/readme.md

 # django-starter-template #

-An opinionated but easy to use project template for Django 1.8
+An easy to use project template for Django 1.8 that follows best practices.

 ## Features ##